tabokie/tabokie.github.io/index.md

 <br />
 Hi and welcome, I'm Xinye Tao.

 I program for large-scale data systems.
-I love them for their physicality -- the hardware as flesh and data as blood.
+I'm drawn to their physicality -- the hardware as flesh and data as blood.

 I love many other things.
 That includes music, photography and writing.